-- 3.4.3.12 Implementation It is intended that the creation and/or improvement of parks within the Town shall be guided by the policies of Section 7.15 of this Official Plan. - 3.4.3.13 Zoning By-law The implementing Zoning By-law shall be the principle tool to execute the policies of this designation through the establishment of zones classification to regulate the development of the various types of recreational uses.
-The Zoning By-law shall address matters such as types of uses, lot characteristic (i.e., lot size, lot area, and lot depth), building form (i.e. yard setbacks, floor area, and height).
+Existing Policy Proposed Policy 3.4.2.11 Zoning By-law 3.7.3.13 Zoning By-law The implementing Zoning By-law shall be The implementing Zoning By-law shall be the principle tool to execute the policies of the principle tool to execute the policies of this designation through the this designation through the establishment of zones classification to establishment of zones classification to regulate the development of the various regulate the development of the various types of recreational uses.
+The Zoning types of recreational uses.
+The Zoning By-law shall address matters such as By-law shall address matters such as types of uses, lot characteristic (i.e., lot types of uses, lot characteristic (i.e., lot size, lot area, and lot depth), building form size, lot area, and lot depth), building form (i.e. yard setbacks, floor area, and (i.e. yard setbacks, floor area, and height). height).